somecollagist/Iyon/README.md

 To start contributing, run `setup-(your_os).sh` from the `setup` directory - this should install all the necessary packages and build environments required.
 From there, write whatever changes you want and run `make build` to compile the source code or `make run` to run the compiled OS.
 Alternatively, just run `make` to do both in one go.

 While development is pretty open-ended, there are a few stylistic points to be adhered to:
-- Use standard British English
+- Use standard British English.
+(We are on team [Oxford Comma](https://www.grammarly.com/blog/what-is-the-oxford-comma-and-why-do-people-care-so-much-about-it/))
-- Use tabs (indent by 4 spaces)
+- Use tabs.
+(Indent by 4 spaces)
-- No langauges other than C and Assembly are to be used (AT&T syntax)
+- No langauges other than C and Assembly are to be used unless **absolutely** necessary.
+(NASM syntax for assembly files)
-- C header files use `#pragma once` as guards
+- C header files use `#pragma once` as guards.
+(None of the `#infdef`)
-- Use LF, not CRLF
+- Use LF, not CRLF.
+(Check this if you're on windows!!)
+- If in doubt, just look at what everyone else does.

 Here's a couple ideas of what to add to maybe get you started:
 - Setup scripts for Windows, OSX, or your linux distro.